California city may declare Chick-fil-A a public nuisance - NewsBreak

 However, if the city council is not happy, and declares the restaurant a public nuisance, Chick-fil-A could lose its nonconforming use status for the drive-thru facilities.

 “On behalf of myself, Chick-fil-A and the many team members, we sincerely regret that this traffic situation has come to this point and heartily wish to work in good faith with the City to resolve this matter once and for all,” Santa Barbara Chick-fil-A owner-operator Travis Collins told the S.B.
-Press-News.Chick-Fil-A baby: Mother leaves drive-thru to give birth
+Press-News.Columbus Police searching for woman last seen on Moss Drive

 Past attempts at reducing drive-thru traffic backup, including reconfiguring its on-site queueing and stationing mobile order takers, have not worked, the city stated in its council agenda report.